Why choose Hanahoe and Hanahoe

 - The identity of the proper defendant

-However, in many other cases, the date of knowledge can be more nuanced.
-Take for example if you suffered a repetitive strain injury* at work, you may not realise that you have had serious injuries for days, weeks, months or even years after the initial incident or accident.
-Or if you were in an accident in a public place*, you may not realise who is responsible for your injuries, until your personal injury solicitor* had carried the appropriate searches or investigations.
-That said, we would always advise people to air on the side of caution and to submit your application to the Injuries Board, within the two years, minus one day of the date of the accident.
-The last thing one wants to do, is to have an argument at the start of a personal injury court case, as to whether or not the case is statute barred.
+In many situations, the date of knowledge can be more nuanced.
+For example, if you suffered a work accident such as a repetitive strain injury*, you may not realise that you have had serious injuries for days, weeks, months or even years after the initial incident.
+If you were in an accident in a public place*, you may not realise who is responsible until your personal injury solicitor* has carried out investigations.
+We would always advise people to err on the side of caution and to submit your application to the Injuries Board, within the two years, minus one day of the date of the accident.
+The last thing one wants to do is have an argument at the start of a court case about whether or not the case is statute barred.

 Book of Quantum, in personal injuries claims

 The Book of Quantum was created by the PIAB in 2003, to provide people with general guidelines on how much compensation* they should be awarded in personal injury claims.
 The Book of Quantum was last revised in 2016, and is compiled by assessing a large number of sample personal injury claims which have been litigated before the courts.
 The current book was based on personal injury cases* from 2013 and 2014.